OpenLiberty/ci.gradle/docs/installLiberty.md

 #### Using Maven artifact

-Use the [dependencies block](#using-the-dependencies-block) to specify the name of the Maven artifact that contains a custom Liberty server or use one of the provided on the [Maven Central repository](http://search.maven.org/).
+Use the [dependencies block](#using-the-dependencies-block) to specify the name of the repository artifact that contains your custom Liberty server or use one of the provided on the [Central Repository](http://search.maven.org/#search%7Cga%7C1%7Ccom.ibm.websphere.appserver.runtime).
-The `group` value for all the runtimes listed in the table below is `com.ibm.websphere.appserver.runtime`.

 The Maven Central repository includes the following Liberty runtime artifacts: